computefoundation/gnu-linux-shell-scripting.packaged-solutions/README.md

 ## &#95;global

-Dependencies for packaged utilities.
+Dependencies for packaged utilities

-* [url-search-placeholder-parser.pl](https://github.com/unix-foundation/linux-shell-base-packaged-utilities/blob/master/_global/url-search-placeholder-parser.pl): Replace one or more "{search\D}" placeholders in one or more URLs with a search query, where D is the URL's space delimiter.
+* [url-search-placeholder-parser.pl](https://github.com/unix-foundation/shell--packaged-utilities/blob/master/_global/url-search-placeholder-parser.pl): Replace one or more "{search\D}" placeholders in one or more URLs with a search query, where D is the URL's space delimiter.